AguaClara/aide/reports/AIDE_Summer2018report_Draft2.md

 > Note that the current iteration of `aide.py` is incomplete and contains only rudimentary placeholders for `aide_design` and `aide_draw`.
 Once those two submodules are complete, a full implementation will be developed.

-### Progress
+## Progress Report 1

-#### Module organization
+### Module organization

 After much discussion, we came to a conclusion of having our AIDE module be the overall controller, separate from the individual submodules of AIDE.
 This AIDE module will essentially be in charge of running the whole AIDE program and running GUI, Design, Draw, and Document sequentially.

 > We did so using a technique known as the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), where, instead of passing objects like integers and strings as function parameters, we're able to pass an entire function as a parameter.
 Then, this "`onSuccess`" function is called whenever it is needed.

+## Progress Report 2

 ### Transition to OnShape

 Right now the team is in the middle of transitioning from Fusion 360 to OnShape.
-OnShape is a CADing software system that is also a web browser.
+OnShape is a CADing software system that runs completely in the cloud.
 OnShape has much of the specific functionality that we were missing in Fusion 360.
 We hope that after exploring the features of OnShape, we will be able to compare and contrast the two CAD options and make a final decision.

 ### FeatureScript

-Along with learning the different parts and pieces of the CADing process involved with OnShape, we are also in the process of learning Feature Script, the language used in OnShape.
-By the end of the next two weeks, we hope to create a LFOM feature to simply LFOM creation.
+Along with learning the different parts and pieces of the CADing process involved with Onshape, we are also in the process of learning FeatureScript, the coding language used in Onshape.
+By the end of the next two weeks, we hope to be able to bring an LFOM through the entire design process within Onshape.

+### Travis CI and Codecov

+We have been implementing continuous integration (via Travis) and code coverage checking (via Codecov) to ensure that our code passes all tests.
+Travis also has the ability to merge code on our master branches and upload packages to `pip`.

+### Team reorganization

+Also in talks is the potential reorganization of the of the AIDE team.
+Since next semester we will not be focusing on GUI and Document, we will need to restructure the team.
+We will still need a template team, which will be in charge of redoing all of the CADing in OnShape.
+The size of the team is not confirmed.
+This past semester, we had a larger subteam, which made communication harder at times.
+That is also something that will be taken into consideration, when trying to form teams next semester.

-## AIDE TEMPLATE
+# AIDE Template

 Template utilizes Fusion 360, a CAD software, to create 3D models of the water treatment plant.
 Fusion is the ideal software for Template because it allows components to be parameterized with equations and numbers.
 These parameters come from user-defined values and determine the physical dimensions of the plant's components.

-### How AIDE Template works
+## How AIDE Template works

 To better understand Template, let's think of a Design template as a burger.
 Usually when you order a burger, you get a patty, slice of cheese, lettuce, and tomato.
 The number of each part of the burger can be parametrized as seen below.